zlib-ng/minizip-ng/README.md

 # Minizip zlib contribution fork

-[Nathan Moinvaziri's minizip](https://github.com/nmoinvaz/minizip) is the popular evolution of [Gilles Vollant's minizip](http://www.winimage.com/zLibDll/minizip.html).
 Contains the latest bug fixes that having been found all over the internet including the [old minizip forum](https://web.archive.org/web/20121015065401/http://www.winimage.info/forum/) and zlib developer's mailing list along with some additional features.
+Based on the original work of [Gilles Vollant's minizip](http://www.winimage.com/zLibDll/minizip.html) and contributed by many people over the years.

 ## Features